vipulatwork/nerdcation/README.md

 # nerdcation
-Beginning framework on a travel and technology blog
+Beginning framework on a travel and technology blog.

+Back-end will be Python
+Front-end will be Vue